cmosare/STATS202StatisticalLearning/README.md

 # STATS202StatisticalLearning
-Homework and chapter problems STATS202 - Introduction to Statistical Learning with Python from stanford
+Homework and chapter problems for STATS202 - Introduction to Statistical Learning with Python from stanford